mrtnvh/HowICode/code-style/design-principles/README.md

 # Design principles

-My design principles are largely (read almost completely) based on [SUIT CSS](https://github.com/suitcss/suit/tree/master/doc), a methodology focused on improving the CSS authoring experience for component-based development.
+My design principles are largely (read almost completely) based on [SUIT CSS](https://github.com/suitcss/suit/tree/master/doc) and [SMACSS](https://smacss.com/).
+Both methodologyies focused on improving the CSS authoring experience for component-based development.

 A component-based system allows for the implementation and composition of loosely coupled, independent units into well-defined composite objects.
 Components are encapsulated but are able to interoperate via interfaces/events.